elhadjibarry/aws-cloudfront-multiple-origins/README.md

-# AWS CloudFront with Multiple Origins
+# AWS CloudFront with multiple Origins

 AWS CloudFront is a content delivery network (CDN) service provided by Amazon Web Services (AWS).
 It is designed to deliver web content to users with low latency and high transfer speeds.
 CloudFront achieves this by caching content at edge locations around the world, which are closer to the end users.
 By using AWS CloudFront, you can improve the performance, security, and reliability of your web applications.